 Monika is a central Iowa native who was once a social worker and is now an accidental first-generation farmer.
 She is committed to social justice and equity in our food system, and lives and farms in Des Moines’ River Bend neighborhood, where she and her husband raise their three children.

 Alejandro is an extension economist at ISU with a specialty in agricultural and natural resource economics.
 His recent research focuses on the economics of conservation and carbon markets, and he serves on ISU’s Science Team for the Iowa Carbon Sequestration Task Force.

 Kristin farms with her husband and family near Oskaloosa, Iowa, growing corn, beans and hogs.
 Kristin, a mother of three, is a substitute teacher and volunteer at their school.
 During harvest, Kristin is full-time on the farm, running the grain cart and planting all 1,000 acres of cover crops.

-Dale has farmed with his wife, Marcie, in Adair County, Iowa, since 1978.
+Dale has farmed in Adair County, Iowa, since 1978.
 Since 2013, his 40-acre farm, which includes 25 acres of vegetables and 15 acres in livestock, has been certified organic.
-Dale’s children Eric, Tyler and Sadie have helped on the farm for many years.
-The farm employs friends and family to help with the many tasks that include planting, weeding, harvesting and packaging more than 40 items, ranging from apples to zucchini.
+Since Marcie, Dale’s wife, took over much of the farms’s business management, the farm and its reach have grown even more.
+With the involvement of Dale’s three children and the contributions of 15 employees, Bridgewater Farm plants, cultivates, harvests, and packages more than 40 items, ranging from apples to zucchini.
 Dale and Marcie hope to continue to grow, provide and promote healthy food for their community.

 Eric and Frank are a father-son team raising non-GMO corn, soybeans and wheat on their 600-acre farm near Gifford, Illinois.
 They use no-till and cover crops, and conduct on-farm trials with new crops and practices, aiming for a scalable regenerative agriculture system that uses minimal inputs.